A Happy Home-A Little Community Within Itself

 We like to think of children as pure and innocent.
 However, all are born with sinful natures.
 As a child grows, his selfish nature will become increasingly evident.
 He will bring much unhappiness upon himself and others unless the parents discipline these tendencies.

 A child’s duty is to obey his parents.
-“Children, obey your parents in the Lord: for this is right” (Eph.
-6:1).
+“Children, obey your parents in the Lord: for this is right” (Ephesians 6:1).
 A perfect example of this obedience is noted in the life of Jesus as a child.
 “And He went down with them, and came to Nazareth, and was subject unto them” (Luke 2:51).
 When the principle of submission is practiced and is the routine of the home, parents and children will be happier, and the home will be more pleasant.

 When God’s order is maintained, the parents will live for their children, the children for their parents, and all will live for God.
 Such homes will bless our communities and give quality to our nations.

 Many youth are involved in drugs, fads, fashions, and the world of entertainment.
 They are captivated by a fast society that is throwing away values and morals.
-At one time these gave a degree of integrity and stability to our communities.
+At one time, these values and morals gave a degree of integrity and stability to our communities.
 Is the absence of secure and happy homes an underlying cause of our restless and discontented youth?
 What can you do about it?
 Has it ever occurred to you that the making of your home depends upon you and your heart’s loyalty to God?

 Christ the Foundation

 If we want to build a strong and happy home, Jesus Christ must be the foundation.
-Rains may come and storms beat against it, but with Christ it will stand (Matt.
-7:24-27).
+Rains may come and storms beat against it, but with Christ it will stand (Matthew 7:24-27).
 He will give us the direction, strength, and courage that will make our homes successful and happy in this cruel, unsympathetic world.
 Jesus was a home lover, and He is ready to move into our homes.
-He says, “Behold, I stand at the door, and knock” (Rev. 3:20).
+He says, “Behold, I stand at the door, and knock” (Revelation 3:20).
 First, He knocks at the door of our hearts and then at the door of our homes.
 Will we let Him in?

 A happy home begins in our hearts.
 We cannot have genuine peace in our homes without peace in our hearts.
 Personal daily victory over the irritations and frustrations of the day can be ours when we place our trust in God.
-“Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee” (Isa.
-26:3).
+“Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee” (Isaiah 26:3).

 Believe and accept God’s plan for your life and home.
 Open the door of your heart to Christ.
-“Today if ye will hear his voice, harden not your hearts” (Heb.
-3:7-8).
+“Today if ye will hear his voice, harden not your hearts” (Hebrews 3:7-8).
 The Lord is waiting to bless your heart and home.
 Turn to Him with all your heart and remain faithful.
 Some day He will open the door of that heavenly home for you, where happiness and perfect peace will welcome you forever.